Generalization Bounds of Nonconvex-(Strongly)-Concave Stochastic Minimax Optimization: Uniform Convergence and Generalization

-\begin{remark}[Comparison Between Minimization, NC-SC, and NC-C Settings] For general stochastic nonconvex optimization, the sample complexity of achieving uniform convergence is $\tilde \cO(d\eps^{-2})$~\citep{davis2022graphical,mei2018landscape}.
-There are two key differences in minimax optimization. \begin{enumerate} \item The primal function $\Phi_S$ is not in the form of averaging over $n$ samples and thus existing analysis for minimization problem is not directly applicable.
-Instead if we care about the uniform convergence in terms of the gradient of $F$, i.e., $\EE\max_{x\in\mathcal{X},y\in\mathcal{Y}} \autonorm{\nabla F(x,y)-\nabla F_S(x,y)}$, the existing analysis in \citet{mei2018landscape} directly gives a $\tilde\cO(d\eps^{-2})$ sample complexity. \item For a given $x$, the optimal point $y^*_S(x)\triangleq \argmax_{y\in\mathcal{Y}} F_S(x,y)$ differs from $y^*(x)\triangleq \argmax_{y\in\mathcal{Y}} F(x,y)$ and such difference brings in an additional error term.
-In the NC-SC case, such error is upper bounded by $\cO(n^{-1/2})$, which is of the same scale of the error from $x$.
-Thus the eventual uniform convergence bound is of the same order as that for minimization problem~\citep{mei2018landscape,davis2022graphical}.
-However, in the NC-C case, $y^*(x)$ may not be well defined.
-Instead, we bound the distance between
+The primal function $\Phi_S$ is not in the form of averaging over $n$ samples, and thus existing analysis for the minimization problem is not directly applicable.
+In addition, as the optimal point $y^*_S(x)$ differs from $y^*(x)$, such difference brings in an additional error term.
+In the NC-SC case, the error is upper bounded by $\cO(n^{-1/2})$, which is the same scale as the error from establishing uniform convergence on $x$.
+Thus, the final uniform convergence bound established in Theorem \ref{thm:NC-SC Agnostic} is of the same order as that for minimization problem~\citep{mei2018landscape,davis2022graphical} except for an additional dependence on the condition number $\kappa$. \item In the NC-C case, since there may exist multiple maximizers, we have